The interdisciplinary Tepper School of Business-Robotics Institute Ph.D. program coursework consists of four components:

 - Robotics core qualifiers, which cover material that every researcher in Automation should know.

-- Carnegie Mellon business school core qualifiers, which cover material that every researcher in Manufacturing should know.
+- Carnegie Mellon business school core qualifiers, which cover material that every researcher in Operations Management should know.

 - Advanced course work in automation techniques, providing in depth expertise.

-- Research competence, demonstrated by an in depth study and presentation of a research topic.
+- Research competence, demonstrated by an in depth study and presentation of a research topic, including the first-year and second-year research papers, which are required.

 Please note, with regard to the qualifying exams, that students with appropriate preparation prior to their entry to the program may choose to take the qualifying exams prior to the third semester point, however, they must take the entire set of qualifiers as outlined above.
 For further information, visit the qualifying examinations page.